oxplot/pdftilecut/Readme.md

 Latest statically linked binaries [are available on releases page](https://github.com/oxplot/pdftilecut/releases).

+Alternatively, you can install it on macOS with homebrew: `brew install pdftilecut`

 # Features

 * Statically compiled Go binaries with no OS dependencies.